veraszto/ranger-tech-tab-exercise/README.md

 ## RangerTech TabContent exercise

-Hi,

-[This](https://ranger-tech-tab-exercise.web.app) is a simple exercise asked in a inital trial of one of my past endeavours.
+[This](https://ranger-tech-tab-exercise.web.app) is a simple exercise asked in a first phase of a job assessment I applied to